-UKM Enza Lele achieves the break-even point while selling 392 packs of shredded catfish (abon), as shown by the product's Break-Even Point (BEP), which is 392 packs.
-The business breaks even when 980 packs of nuggets are sold, as shown by the nugget product's BEP of 980 packs.
-The kaki naga (fish stick) product has a BEP of 420 packs, meaning that 420 packs sold will break even.
-The business breaks even when 280 kilos of baso are sold, since the BEP of the catfish meatball (baso) product is 280 kilograms.
+UKM Enza Lele achieved the break-even point while selling 392 packs of shredded catfish (abon), as shown by the product's Break-Even Point (BEP), which is 392 packs.
+The business breaks even when 980 packs of nuggets were sold, as shown by the nugget product's BEP of 980 packs.
+The kaki naga (fish stick) product had a BEP of 420 packs, meaning that 420 packs sold broke even.
+The business breaks even when 280 kilos of baso were sold, since the BEP of the catfish meatball (baso) product was 280 kilograms.
 Table 9 displays the Break-Even Point (BEP) for the cost of each processed catfish product at UKM Enza Lele.

 Table 9 The Break-Even Point (BEP) for price of each processed catfish product